 c) agent of a payment institution;

-d) the Bank of the Republic of Lithuania and the SEPA/International Interbank Financial Telecommunication System – SWIFT participant (personal data for these beneficiaries is subject to the use of the Single Euro Payments Area – SEPA/ SWIFT);
+d) the Bank of Lithuania and the SEPA/International Interbank Financial Telecommunication System – SWIFT participant (personal data for these beneficiaries is subject to the use of the Single Euro Payments Area – SEPA/ SWIFT);

 e) credit/debit card processing service provider;